-How does the technology work?
+How does it work?

-Our technology is based on an ambient temperature hydrometallurgical process, replacing the comparatively hot, high-energy processes used in pyrometallurgy.
-The main steps carried out on the segregated and neutralised spent battery paste are as follows.
+Our technology is based on an ambient temperature hydrometallurgical process replacing the comparatively hot, highenergy processes used in pyrometallurgy.
+The main steps involved, carried out on the segregated and neutralised spent battery paste, are as follows.

-Leaching/crystallisation
+1) Leaching/Crystallisation

 Non-toxic carboxylic acids are added to the neutralised paste.
-Through a series of physical and mechanical processing steps, the entire lead burden, which includes lead sulphate, lead oxide, lead dioxide and free metallic lead, is converted to a lead organic salt.
+Through a series of physical and mechanical processing steps, the entire lead burden (which includes lead sulphate, lead oxide, lead dioxide and free metallic lead) is converted to a lead organic salt.
 Crystallisation of this salt occurs with zero loss of lead.

-Calcination/combustion
+2) Calcination/Combustion

 The organic lead salt is heated at 300-400°C to remove organics and release lead.
 The product from this process is lead oxide with a tuneable amount of free metallic lead.
 During this process, only carbon dioxide and water are released.
 The combustion process is exothermic, releasing on average 400 mWh per 1,000 tonnes of battery throughput.
-The organic component serves as fuel for the combustion, assisting further calcination and lowering the energy cost, whilst liberating lead and lead oxide.
+The organic component serves as fuel for the combustion. assisting further calcination and lowering the energy cost whilst liberating lead and lead oxide.

-The process outcome depends on operating conditions.
-Indeed, by varying the calcination conditions, it is possible to tune the ratio between alpha and beta oxides.
+The degree of oxidation depends on operating conditions.
+Indeed, by varying the calcination conditions it is possible to tune the ratio between the alpha and beta oxides.
 Importantly, all particles (whether lead or lead oxide) are produced in nanocrystalline form - this explains why our leady oxide is associated with an uplift in the energy density.